Samuel-col/KernelDensityInference/README.md

 ## Documentation

 Currently there is not available documentation but I hope that the examples in `example.ipynb` and the test file can help you to understand how to load and use the module contained in `src` folder.
-Don't forget to change the working directory!
+Don't forget to change the working directory in the test file!